Planning YYC Hot Chocolate Fest With Kids: A Family Guide

 2️⃣ Set a Simple Budget Rule

-Most drinks typically range from around $6 to $12, depending on size and toppings.
+Festival drinks usually range from about $6–$12, depending on the café and toppings.

 3️⃣ Check the Festival Map Before You Go